 Our performance is affected by the overall health and growth of the global economy, specifically in Brazil.
 In Brazil, GDP growth has fluctuated over the past few years, with contractions of 3.5% and 3.3% in 2015 and 2016, respectively, followed by growth of 1.1% in both 2017 and 2018.
-In 2019, BrazilianGDP grew by 1.0%, and in 2020, it contracted 4.1%.
-In 2021, BrazilianGDP grew by 5.0% and in 2022, it is expected that GDP grew 3.0%.
+In 2019, Brazilian GDP grew by 1.0%, and in 2020, it contracted 4.1%.
+In 2021, Brazilian GDP grew by 5.0% and in 2022, it is expected that GDP grew 3.0%.
 Growth is limited by inadequate infrastructure, including potential energy shortages and deficient transportation, logistics and telecommunication sectors, general strikes, the lack of a qualified labor force (particularly in information technology sectors), and the lack of private and public investments in these areas, which limit productivity and efficiency.
-Additionally, despite the business and the markets in which we operate.
+Additionally, despite the business continuity and crisis management policies currently in place, travel restrictions or potential impacts on personnel due to the COVID-19 pandemic may disrupt our business and the markets in which we operate.
 Any of these factors could lead to labor market volatility and generally impact income, purchasing power and consumption levels, which could limit growth and ultimately have a material adverse effect on us.